Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

 - Meriden Daffodil Festival in Meriden, Connecticut

-Meriden Connecticut Daffodil Festival at Hubbard Park will take place on April 27 & 28 in 2013.
-1,800 acres and over 60 varieties of Daffodils on display.
+Meriden Connecticut Daffodil Festival at Hubbard Park takes place each year, typically the last weekend in April on 1,800 acres with over 60 varieties of Daffodils on display.

 - Daffodil Festival - Pierce County, WA

-The Pierce Count, Washington daffodil festival will take place April 13 & 14 in 2013.
-It includes a parade and festival music.
+The Pierce Count, Washington daffodil festival will take place in April each year and includes a parade and festival music.

 - Nantucket Daffodil Festival - Nantucket Island, Massachusetts